cristianocasella/ansible-role-gitlab/README.md

 MIT / BSD

+## Upgrade Notes

+### v18.0.0

+- `git_data_dirs` migration - The role managed itself this migration, it also add the `/repository` suffix now required, so no changes are required on the variables during the upgrade.
+[GitLab Ref](https://docs.gitlab.com/omnibus/settings/configuration/#migrating-from-git_data_dirs)

 ## Author Information

+This fork is maintained by [Cristiano Casella](https://cristianocasella.com).
-This role was created in 2014 by [Jeff Geerling](http://jeffgeerling.com/), author of [Ansible for DevOps](http://ansiblefordevops.com/).
+The original role was created in 2014 by [Jeff Geerling](http://jeffgeerling.com/), author of [Ansible for DevOps](http://ansiblefordevops.com/).